 In addition to documentation, ongoing evaluation is an important aspect of a well developed peer advising program.
 Evaluations should at least consider both student satisfaction and usefulness of an event or the program in general (Diambra & Cole-Zakrzewski, 2002).
 As events such as peer reviewing or help with course selection might happen several times a year, these events should be updated continuously.
 Feedback should be incorporated from both students and faculty and ideally include feedback from graduated student, to evaluate whether their academic advising has helped them in their further academic career.
 Feedback can be collected via surveys but also focus groups.

 An open-door policy has been evaluated as one of the most helpful aspect of the peer advising service (Diambra & Cole-Zakrzewski, 2002).
 You should invite students to take a look behind the scenes of the program, but also take away responsibility from faculty to guide students through general mechanics of courses and the program as a whole.
 An open-door policy is also important so peer advisees understand the role of the advisors and feel that their service is accessible.
-A major obstacle to the success of the program is the lack of clarity surrounding the peer advisors role, which is discussed in the key decision Advisees Experience.
+A major obstacle to the success of the program is the lack of clarity surrounding the peer advisors role, which is discussed in the Peer Advisee Experience section of this toolkit.

 Relationship to Faculty Advising and Self Advising